minnojs/minno-quest/docs/basics/sequencer.md

 ### Mixer

 The mixer is responsible for managing sequences of elements within the PI tasks, it is capable of repeating, randomizing and even changing the list according to [environmental variables](#variables).
-You may use it within the sequence or within some of the lists within pi tasks (such as piQuest questions arrays).
+You may use it within the sequence or within some of the lists within pi tasks (such as miQuest questions arrays).

 The mixer allows wrapping a sub sequence in an object that allows you to manipulate the way in which it appears.
 You may insert such an object at any place within a sequence and it will be replaced by the appropriate objects.